Lezalith/RenPy-Discord-Presence/README.md

 ## Too Many Connections
 Connecting to the Discord Rich Presence multiple times in quick succession will result in the connection not being established.
-This makes the program unresponsive and unable to be launched again for about the next 30s.
-I'd imagine it's a precation against malicious exploits on Discord's side, and cannot be affected by Python code.
+This makes the game unresponsive and unable to be launched again for about the next 30s.
+My guess is that it's a precation against malicious exploits on Discord's side, and cannot be affected by Python code.

 In practice, this happens when you...
 - ...launch and quit...